 - We configured and tweaked a quote plugin to rotate customer quotes on the home page footer.

 - We purchased and installed a robust form solution so they could capture inbound marketing leads.

 - We updated an htaccess file to redirect old links to new paths to the same content.
 We also installed a redirection plugin to handle additional redirect requirements.
 This is often a step that’s overlooked by web designers and can kill your optimization.
 Make sure your old links still work… just point them to the new content!

 - We installed themes and plugins so the site would render perfectly on iPhone, iPod touch and other mobile devices.
 People are utilizing mobile devices to browse sites more and more… is your site readable on these devices?

 - We configured breadcrumbs on sections of the site with deep navigation so customers could navigate easier.

 - Of course, we configured Webmasters, Stats plugins, and Analytics as well so the company could monitor its traffic.

 Perhaps most important, we continue to help the company adopt to the new platform and utilize it effectively.
 A CMS like WordPress can be a bit daunting at first.
 I can assure you it’s much easier than explaining FTP and HTML, though!

 Lastly, although WordPress is a worthy blogging platform, I honestly believe it’s a much better website content management system.
-There are sofware as a service solutions like Marketpath that offer site management, blogging and even ecommerce.
+There is software as a service solutions like Marketpath that offer site management, blogging, and even ecommerce.